bensutherland/ms_oyster_panel/README.md

 ### 7. Bring all back together and create submission file
-Use the following rscript interactively to join the sequence data (produced from the fasta) to the marker information (produced from the VCF):
+Use the following Rscript interactively to join the sequence data (produced from the fasta) to the marker information (produced from the VCF):
 `05_make_submission_form.R`

 This script will do the following: